Setting Up an Open Source Security Lab with Ubuntu

 • Put Ubuntu onto your USB flash drive

-• Configure your computer to boot from USB flash drive and boot from it
+• Configure your computer to boot from a USB flash drive and boot from it

-• Install Ubuntu to your internal drive (hard disk drive or solid state drive).
+• Install Ubuntu to your internal drive (hard disk or solid-state drive).

-I thought I could just download a supported ISO for the Dell PowerEdge 1950 from Canonical's website and use the OS X Disk Utility (DU) app to create a bootable USB.
+I could download a supported ISO for the Dell PowerEdge 1950 from Canonical's website and use the OS X Disk Utility (DU) app to create a bootable USB.
 This didn't work.
-I am not sure why.
-Some Google search foo revealed that I first needed to convert the ISO to an IMG file and then do some other things to create a bootable USB flash install on OS X.
+I am trying to understand why.
+Some Google searches revealed that I first needed to convert the ISO to an IMG file and then do some other things to create a bootable USB flash install on OS X.

 :~$ sudo hdiutil convert -format UDRW -o ubuntu-10.04.4-server-amd64.img ubuntu-10.04.4-server-amd64.iso

-After converting the ISO I followed the instructions to burn the IMG to disk.
-It seemed like the flash drive imaging was taking forever.
+After converting the ISO, I followed the instructions to burn the IMG to disk.
+The flash drive imaging was taking forever.
 I lost my patience after about 20 minutes.
 I wanted to get started right away.
-So while the USB flash drive was being imaged I tried burning the ISO to DVD with DU.
-That failed too.
-After a few minutes scratching, my head I burned the IMG I just created to DVD with DU.
-This method finished before the USB flash drive was ready.
-Time for the OS install.
+So, while the USB flash drive was being imaged, I tried burning the ISO to DVD with DU.
+That failed, too.
+After a few minutes of scratching my head, I burned the IMG I had just created to DVD with DU.
+This method finished before the USB flash drive was ready—time for the OS install.

 Screenshot 2015-03-30 20.22.22